charbelmansour005/charbelmansour005/README.md

 - 👋 Hi, I’m @charbelmansour005
-- 👀 I’m interested in React Native and Full Stack Development (MERN)
+- 👀 I’m a computer science graduate interested in React Native and Full Stack Development (MERN)
 - 🌱 I’m currently learning more about React Native
 - 📫 How to reach me charbelmansour005@gmail.com